bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 ### Import LESS Files

-* [ ] Navigate to your `index.less` file.
+* [ x] Navigate to your `index.less` file.
 Notice the file is blank.
 You have been asked to use a certain import order.
 That order is as follows:

 ```markdown
 1.variables.less